FrediWa/Console-RPG/README.md

 This is the first project of the course "Datastrukturer och algoritmer" (Datastructures and algorithms).
+It's a very simple console adventure RPG game.
+The player can go on an adventure to fight monster.
+They will then earn XP and money based on the monsters level.
+When the player wants to quit, he can save the game using a serializable game object.
+Features:
+- Level up system with stats that affect combat
+- Randomized enemies with level threshold that scales with the player
+- Inventory
+- Currency and a shop
+- Saving and loading

 The reason for the 1 "initial commit" commit is because the project was built on a private repo issued by our lecturer.